Great Sussex Roasts

 Hotel du Vin, Brighton

 ‘Rookie mistake’ said a friend when she spotted me starting with the soup here.
 She wasn’t wrong.
 The Hotel Du Vin Sunday lunch is a four course affair all-in for £26.95 so you need to pace yourself.
 The mains always include a choice of roasts and pie but the real highlight is the ‘French market table’ – a mini buffet you visit for the second course that is choc-full of fresh seafood, cured meats and anti-pasti.
 My, those prawns are good.
 There’s a brunchy cocktail list too for the full indulgence.
-Among other Brighton eateries, Busby & Wilds has won awards for its roasts.
+Among other Brighton eateries, Busby & Wilds has won awards for its roasts and new WildFlor has a good rep.

 At this smart town centre hotel a three course Sunday lunch for just under £20 typically includes a choice of chicken, beef or slow cooked lamb or a lentil, nut and vegetable roast.
 Kick off with perhaps a cheese souffle, smoked salmon or duck salad, leave room for the likes of key lime pie or pistachio creme brulee.
 You can also gift a roast with a voucher.